pdnelson/Automatic-Record-Player/README.md

   - IN 2: Vertical upper (pause) limit
   - IN 3: Vertical lower (home) limit
   - IN 4: Horizontal "home" optical sensor
-  - IN 5: Horizontal "play" optical sensor
+  - IN 5: Horizontal "play" 7" optical sensor
+  - IN 6: Horizontal "play" 10" optical sensor
+  - IN 7: Horizontal "play" 12" optical sensor
+  - IN 8: Record Size Selector 1
+  - IN 9: Record Size Selector 2
-  - IN 6: Horizontal "pickup" optical sensor
+  - IN 10: Horizontal "pickup" optical sensor
-  - IN 7: Auto/Manual mode switch
+  - IN 11: Auto/Manual mode switch
+  - IN 12: Turntable speed sensor
+  - IN 13: UNUSED
+  - IN 14: UNUSED
+  - IN 15: UNUSED

 - Motor Demultiplexer
   - OUT S1A: Vertical stepper motor pin 1